You don’t have to be a fitness coach with a 600 square foot boutique gym in your house to get into the best shape of your life.

 Exercise Mats: $20-$50

-There are several typematss of mat to choose from.
+There are several types of mat to choose from.
 Yoga mats are the thinner mat that have more gripping ability that allows poses to be held without your hands and feet slipping.
 The thicker mats are best for Pilates, abdominal exercises and other activities that require more cushion for your spine.

 The higher quality the mat, the higher the price.